Los Angeles is located within a driving distance from 6 national parks, allowing you to visit them during short, often one-day trips.

 2 hours 30 minutes from Los Angeles

-And indeed, Joshua Tree National Part is a perfect place for any day-trip adventures for visitors from all over the world, not only the Greater Los Angeles Area.
+Indeed, Joshua Tree National Part is a perfect place for any day-trip adventures for visitors from all over the world, not only the Greater Los Angeles Area.
 It offers plenty of activities suitable for people of all ages.
 You can put your athleticism to the test and climb the rocks.
-Additionally, the abundance of hiking trails invites you to get deeper into the national park and see how it changes with the distance.
+An abundance of hiking trails, including the Barker Dam Trail, invites you to get deeper into the national park and see how its terrain changes the farther you go.

 2 hours drive plus 1-4 hours boat ride from Los Angeles